Richard B. Russell Awards for Excellence in Undergraduate Teaching

 Past awardees are not eligible for nomination.

-Each college may submit to the Office of Faculty Affairs one nomination per year with the exceptions that the Franklin College of Arts and Sciences may forward six nominations per year and the colleges of Agricultural and Environmental Sciences, Business, Education, and Veterinary Medicine may each forward two nominations per year.
+Each college may submit to the Office of Academic Programs one nomination per year with the exceptions that the Franklin College of Arts and Sciences may forward six nominations per year and the colleges of Agricultural and Environmental Sciences, Business, Education, and Veterinary Medicine may each forward two nominations per year.

 No more than one award will be made in a single year to faculty nominated from a single department.